 Your Cancellation Rights

-You may cancel the policy within 14 days of the start date of the policy (the ‘cooling-off’ period) without providing a reason and without penalty.
-After the ‘cooling-off’ period you or insurers may cancel the policy by giving 30 day’s written notice.
-Insurer’s will give a refund of premium for the remaining period.
-This will be repaid to you within seven days or the return being paid to Infocusinsurance.
+You have the right to cancel within 30 days (the ‘cooling-off’ period) of inception, renewal or upon receipt of the policy documentation, whichever is the latter and provided there have been no claims, without providing a reason and without penalty.
+After the ‘cooling-off’ period you or the Insurer may cancel by giving 30 days written notice.
+The Insurer will give a refund of premium for the remaining period.

-If insurers have agreed that you can pay the premium by instalments and insurers have not received an instalment 14 days after the due date, insurers may cancel the policy.
-In this event, the period of insurance will equate to the period for which premium instalments have been paid to insurers.
+If the Insurer has agreed that you can pay the premium by instalments and the Insurer has not received an instalment 14 days after the due date, they may cancel the policy.
+In this event, the period of insurance will equate to the period for which premium instalments have been paid to the Insurer.
 We will confirm the cancellation and amended period of insurance to you in writing.
-You need to note that our charges are separate from insurers and if the policy is cancelled at anytime these will not be refunded.
+You need to note that our charges and commission are separate from the Insurer and if the policy is cancelled at any time these will not be refunded.

 Except where otherwise agreed, we will provide claims handling services during the policy period where policies are placed by us and a claim is notified to us by you.
 These services can be continued beyond our appointment as your broker or advisor subject to a separate fee to be agreed at the time.
-If you have a doubt about whether a matter constitutes a notifiable claim or circumstance contact us immediately, If you want to claim on your policy you should use your insurer claim line (details in your policy) or notify us immediately by telephone on 0161 925 5051.
+If you have a doubt about whether a matter constitutes a notifiable claim or circumstance contact us immediately.
+If you want to claim on your policy you should notify us immediately by telephone on 0161 925 5051 or use your Insurer claim line (details in your policy).